 More Innovative Applications

-Eventually, these systems will be available not only within warehouses or even healthcare facilities, but also, from the many other locations in which users spend their time.
-In the future, for example, consumers may be able to install their own readers at home.
+Eventually, these systems will be available not only within warehouses or even healthcare facilities but also within the many other locations in which users spend their time.
+In the future, for example, consumers may be able to install their own RFID readers at home.
 They can use these to integrate RFID-related data with various management systems and Internet of Things devices.

 The possibility for widespread application is illuminated, to an extent, by the success of E-ZPass.
 This tolling solution saves drivers time by limiting tollgate traffic.
 One day, this will be just one of many creative applications that bring RFID out of the warehouse and into the hands (and vehicles) of everyday consumers.